pcla-code/cog-tutor-detector-rot/README.md

 Detecting students exhibiting "Gaming The System" behavior.

-## Extracting features from raw logfiles
+## Step 1: Extracting features from raw logfiles
 The first step for the gaming detector requires feature extraction from the raw MATHia (or other datashop formatted) logifles.
 This is done using `extract_features.py`.
 This file takes command line args with both required and optional flags.